bregman-arie/devops-exercises/README.md

 :pencil: &nbsp;You can add more questions and exercises by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)

 :books: &nbsp;To learn more about DevOps and SRE, check the resources in [devops-resources](https://github.com/bregman-arie/devops-resources) repository

+:busts_in_silhouette: &nbsp;[Join](https://www.facebook.com/groups/538897960007080) our [Facebook group](https://www.facebook.com/groups/538897960007080) for additional exercises, articles and more resources on DevOps

 ****